charlykso/alx-system_engineering-devops/0x05-processes_and_signals/README.md

     Displays I hate the kill command when receiving a SIGTERM signal Displays Y U no love me?! when receiving a SIGINT signal Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal

+## 10. Write a manage_my_process Bash script that

+    Indefinitely writes I am alive! to the file /tmp/my_process In between every I am alive! message, the program should pause for 2 seconds

+Write Bash (init) script 101-manage_my_process that manages manage_my_process. (both files need to be pushed to git)
+Requirements:

+    When passing the argument start:
+        Starts manage_my_process
+        Creates a file containing its PID in /var/run/my_process.pid Displays manage_my_process started
+    When passing the argument stop:
+        Stops manage_my_process
+        Deletes the file /var/run/my_process.pid
+        Displays manage_my_process stopped
+    When passing the argument restart
+        Stops manage_my_process
+        Deletes the file /var/run/my_process.pid
+        Starts manage_my_process
+        Creates a file containing its PID in /var/run/my_process.pid Displays manage_my_process restarted
+    Displays Usage: manage_my_process {start|stop|restart} if any other argument or no argument is passed

+## 11. Write a C program that creates 5 zombie processes

+Requirements:

+    For every zombie process created, it displays Zombie process created, PID: ZOMBIE_PID Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl When your code is done creating the parent process and the zombies, use the function bellow